apollographql/apollo-client/docs/source/recipes/recompose.md

 <h2 id="other">Other use-cases</h2>

 Recompose is a powerful tool and can be applied to all sorts of other cases.
-Here are a final few examples.
+Here are a few final examples.

 Normally, if you wanted to add side effects to the `mutate` function, you would manage them in the `graphql` HOC's [`props` option](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql-config-props) by doing something like `{ mutate: () => mutate().then(sideEffectHandler) }`.
 But that's not very reusable.
 Using recompose's `withHandlers()` you can compose the same prop manipulation in any number of components.
 You can see a more detailed example [here](https://medium.com/front-end-developers/how-i-write-mutations-in-apollo-w-recompose-1c0ab06ef4ea).

-Mutations can also be tracked using recompose's `withState`, as it has no effect on your query's `loading` state.
-You can use it, for example, to disable buttons while submitting form data.
+Mutations can also be tracked using recompose's `withState`, since it has no effect on your query's `loading` state.
+For example, you could use it to disable buttons while submitting form data.

 See the full Recompose docs [here](https://github.com/acdlite/recompose).